 You will not need to bring anything for the day, unless you wish your new dog to travel home in a crate.
-When a GLWR dog is adopted he/she is sent home with a large take home pack that includes; a personalized folder with the adoption contract; relevant medical and behavioral information and general information to help the new adopter acclimate their Weimaraner to his/her new life; a GLWR CD containing e-books and articles to help you train and care for your new friend; toys; treats; supplements; a new collar and leash; a no slip collar for a safe ride home; anti-pull walking harness; transfer kibble and food; a special hand-made fleece blanket and more!
+When a GLWR dog is adopted he/she is sent home with an adoption contract; relevant medical and behavioral information to help acclimate your new Weimaraner to your home; a no slip collar and leash for a safe ride home; and transfer kibble.

-Once our dog moves on to their “forever” home, we like to stay in touch with our families to ensure that all is going well and everyone is getting acclimated to each other.
-We are happy to assist you with any advice, suggestions or information that you need to help settle and acclimate your new family member into your home to make the transition as comfortable and stress free as possible.
+Once our dog moves to their “forever” home, we like to stay in touch with our families to ensure that all is going well.
+We are happy to assist with any advice, suggestions or information to help settle and acclimate your new family member into your home to make the transition as comfortable and stress-free as possible.

 Our goal is to make the adoption process a rewarding one and a good experience for all involved.
 We like to think of our Weims and their adopters as “GLWR Rescue Ambassadors” that will spread the word about their positive experience and that there are many wonderful dogs available for adoption everywhere!